1954 Geneva Conference: Indochina

 As decolonization took place in Asia, France had to relinquish its power over Indochina (Laos, Cambodia, and Vietnam).
 While Laos and Cambodia were both given independence, France chose to stay in Vietnam.
 This ended with a war between French troops and the Vietnamese nationalists led by Ho Chi Minh.
-The latter's army, the Viet Minh, fought a guerrilla war, while the French employed traditional Western technology.
-The deciding factor was the Battle of Dien Bien Phu in 1954, where the French were decisively defeated.
-This resulted in French withdrawals and the Geneva conference.
+The latter's army, the Viet Minh, fought a guerrilla war against the French, who relied on Western technology.
+After a series of offensives, gradually whittling away at French held territory between 1950 and 1954, hostilities culminated in a decisive defeat for the French at the Battle of Dien Bien Phu.
+This resulted in a French withdrawal and the Geneva conference.

-It was decided that Vietnam would be divided at the 17th parallel until 1956 when democratic elections would be held under international supervision.
-All parties involved agreed to this (Ho Chi Minh had strong support in the north, which was more populous than the south, and was thus confident that he would win an election), except for the U.S., which, in the spirit of the Cold War, feared seeing communism spreading in a domino effect throughout Asia.
+It was decided that Vietnam would be divided at the 17th parallel until 1956 when democratic elections would be held under international supervision and auspices.
+All parties involved agreed to this (Ho Chi Minh had strong support in the north, which was more populous than the south, and was thus confident that he would win an election), except for the U.S., which, in the spirit of the Cold War, feared seeing communism spreading in a domino effect throughout Asia as written in a National Intelligence Estimate dated 3 August 1954.

 Korea

 The South Korean representative proposed that the South Korean government was the only legal government in Korea, that UN-supervised elections should be held in the North, that Chinese forces should withdraw, and that UN forces, a belligerent party in the war, should remain as a police force.
 The North Korean representative suggested that elections be held throughout all of Korea, that all foreign forces leave beforehand, that the elections be run by an all-Korean Commission to be made up of equal parts from North and South Korea, and to increase general relations economically and culturally between the North and the South.

-The Chinese delegation proposed an amendment have a group of neutral nations supervise the elections, which the North accepted.
+The Chinese delegation proposed an amendment to have a group of 'neutral' nations supervise the elections, which the North accepted.
 The U.S. supported the South Korean position, saying that the USSR wanted to turn North Korea into a puppet state.
 Most allies remained silent and at least one, Britain, thought that the South Korean–U.S. proposal would be deemed unreasonable.

 The South Korean representative proposed that all-Korea elections, be held according to South Korean constitutional procedures and still under UN supervision.
 On June 15, the last day of the conference on the Korean question, the USSR and China both submitted declarations in support of a unified, democratic, independent Korea, saying that negotiations to that end should resume at an appropriate time.
 The Belgian and British delegations said that while they were not going to accept "the Soviet and Chinese proposals, that did not mean a rejection of the ideas they contained".
 In the end, however, the conference participants did not agree on any declaration.